 You have a host of data available at your fingertips — put it to use!
 By leveraging the first-party data made available through website traffic, in-store data, transaction history, and email lists, you can begin to layer on additional segmentation criteria to ensure the direct mail pieces are relevant.

-Digital attributes can include demographic, psychographic, geographic — for example, age or gender, what hobbies they like, where they’re located — the list goes on.
+Digital attributes can include demographic, psychographic, and geographic.
+Examples include age or gender, what hobbies they like, where they’re located — the list goes on.
 Look to your CRM or customer data files to get this information.

-For best results, we recommend adding an Always On approach to your current marketing campaigns in which direct mail is sent based on recent intent or activity, ensuring that you’re using the freshest data to connect with those who want to hear from you.
+For best results, we recommend adding an Always On approach to your current marketing campaigns.
+This ensures direct mail is sent based on recent intent or activity.
+It uses the freshest data to connect with those who want to hear from you.

 Keep in mind, whichever digital attributes you choose should align with your campaign objectives.
-A key advantage of Digital To Direct Mail programs is the automation and algorithmic intelligence that automatically selects the right piece of mail for the right user according to your objectives.
+Key advantages of Digital To Direct Mail programs are automation and algorithmic intelligence.
+These programs automatically select the right piece of mail for the right user according to your objectives.

-It’s impossible for a human to choose all the right attributes at scale, and working with a platform to algorithmically ensure the data being used to drive the most relevant mail is key.
+It’s impossible for a human to choose all the right attributes at scale.
+Working with a platform to algorithmically ensure the data being used to drive the most relevant mail is key.

 3. Do Measure Performance (with Incrementality Tests)

 As a marketer, measuring performance is an essential part of any campaign and marketing channel — you want to know that what you’re doing is working.
 Historically, marketers looked at available data before, during, and after a campaign to evaluate performance and determine impact, return on ad spend, incremental lift, and more.